TTWNO/tait.tech/isaif.md

 </p>

 <p id="221">221.
 Because of the restrictions placed on their thoughts and behavior by their high level of socialization, many leftists of the
-over-socialized type cannot pursue power in the ways that other people do.
+oversocialized type cannot pursue power in the ways that other people do.
 For them the drive for power has only one morally acceptable outlet, and that is in the struggle to impose their morality on everyone.
 </p>

 <p id="222">222.
 Leftists, especially those of the oversocialized type, are True Believers in the sense of Eric Hoffer’s book, “The True
 Believer.”
 But not all True Believers are of the same psychological type as leftists.
-Presumably a true-believing nazi, for instance, is very different psychologically from a true-believing leftist.
+Presumably a true-believing Nazi, for instance, is very different psychologically from a true-believing leftist.
 Because of their capacity for single-minded devotion to a cause, True Believers are a useful, perhaps a necessary, ingredient of any revolutionary movement.
 This presents a problem with which we must admit we don’t know how to deal.
 We aren’t sure how to harness the energies of the True Believer to a